25 Oct Build Your Content for a Powerful Brand

 Is the Brand the Core of All Problems?

-Why?
-Because the brand is boss, controller, and the engine, therefore it is responsible.
+The brand is boss, controller, and the engine, therefore it is responsible for marketing success.
 Failing means it simply misses the mark in credibility, trust, relevance, and brand leadership.
 You may have made extensive changes to your own website and content and saw zero improvement.
 The brand message overpowers everything and it has lasting power.

-From the layout, to the font selection, to colors, links to relevant content, graphics and visuals, the slogan, pitch, features, benefits, to the brand promise, something doesn’t appeal to the audience.
-It might not look like a market leader with a clear following, and instead only appeals to a vague audience of lower quality prospects.
+From the layout, to the font selection, to colors, links to relevant content, graphics and visuals, the slogan, pitch, features, benefits, to the brand promise, something in your visible brand may not appeal to the audience.
+It might not look like a market leader with a clear promise of satisfaction, and instead only appeals to a vague audience of lower quality prospects.

 Is Your Brand Relevant and Competitive?

 It might be one thing or ten things.
-Sometimes, the brand isn’t competitive — the UVP doesn’t compare to the top competition (who may own the market).
-You can’t sell a Fiat to an audience looking for a Bentley.
-Sometimes the UVP is well presented, but the visitor just doesn’t believe it vs the top brands.
-Top brands skew market preference.
+Sometimes, a company’s brand isn’t competitive — the UVP doesn’t compare to the top competition (who may own the market).
+Sometimes managers/execs have an inferiority complex about their brand vs the market leader.
+They lack ideas and a strategy to gain an advantage.

 Your next brand might has to compete better.
-And better content will help (use some marketing software too).
+And better content will help (use some marketing software too) the cause.

-Content too, can be the wrong voice and tone, wrong topics, not sophisticated enough, too shallow, or is not consistent with the brand promise.
+Content too, can be the wrong voice and tone, wrong topics, not sophisticated enough, too shallow, or the topics aren’t consistent with the brand promise.
 Content, including important blogs, needs brand alignment too.
 This is where high quality analytics come in.
-One content may not suit each visitor.
+One content type may not suit each visitor.
 (AI personalization allows tracking to find the specific content that does perform well.
-Then you can refine your content delivery strategy).
+Then you can rewrite your content and refine your content delivery strategy).